cflucas97/comp285-fall22/_announcements/week-00.md

 #### Welcome to COMP 285!

 Our first lecture is Thursday, Aug 18th in Graham 208!
-If you are unable to join in-person due to quarantine, please join us on [Zoom]().
-INSERT LINK
+If you are unable to join in-person due to quarantine, please join us on [Zoom](https://ncat.zoom.us/j/9728635650).

 #### HW0 Relased